Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 An ideal, practical and unopinionated component for image and video cropping needs, among its features we can find the following:

 - **Custom UI:** Build your own custom UI on top of it.
-- **Resuamble:** Resumable and accurate pinch to zoom features; pan, pinch and even pan with the pinch gesture!
+- **Resumable:** Resumable and accurate pinch to zoom features; pan, pinch and even pan with the pinch gesture!
 It will resume where you left.
 - **Barebones:** For complex use cases, use it as an overlay view and mirror its transformation values to some other components, for instance [React Native Skia](https://shopify.github.io/react-native-skia/)'s components.
 - **Fixed size:** Enforce all resulting crops to be of a fixed size, ideal for profile pictures.